openstack/bifrost/playbooks/roles/ironic-enroll-dynamic/README.md

 Dependencies
 ------------

-This role is presently dependent upon the ironic-install role which installs the necessary requirements.
+This role is presently dependent upon the bifrost-ironic-install role which installs the necessary requirements.

 Example Playbook
 ----------------